dkarchmer/aws-eb-docker-django/README.md

 * fab eb_create
    * Enter db name and password
    * It can take as much as ten minutes to finish
+* fab create_admin
+   * which will create a super user account for the admin if NO accounts exist
+   * This can only be called once and the password should be changed within the site right away